echo-devim/FreeWebChat/README.md

 *  Chat and relative messages deletion
 *  Bad words filter
 *  Compress and resize uploaded images
-*  New active chats highlighting
+*  Highlight other chats with unread messages

 # Backend API
 The APIs return JSON objects and can be accessed only by authenticated users (based on session cookie).